+SETUP & GENERAL Getting Started

-SilcsBio GUI General SILCS-Pharmacophore Settings and remote server configuration Visualize SILCS FragMap New SILCS-Pharm project Continue SILCS-Pharm project Modify ligand for SILCS-MC/SSFEP View/Edit Pharmacophore File Getting Started SILCS The SilcsBio software package provides an easy to use tool for computer-aided drug discovery based on the SILC: and SSFEP technologies.
-New SILCS project Continue SILCS project Read the documentation SILCS-MC: Ligand Optimization New SILCS-MC Optimization project (requires a parent ligand) Continue SILCS-MC Optimization project SILCS-MC: Docking and Pose Refinement New SILCS-MC Docking project Continue SILCS-MC Docking project SSFEP New SSFEP project Continue SSFEP project the server, leave it blank.
+Settings and remote server configuration Visualize SILCS FragMap The SilcsBio software package provides an easy to use tool for computer-aided drug discovery based on the SILCS and SSFEP technologies.

+Modify ligand for SILCS-MC/SSFEP View/Edit Pharmacophore File Read the documentation

+SILCS Simulations 🔊 SILCS-Pharmacophore

+New SILCS project New SILCS-Pharm project

+Continue SILCS project Continue SILCS-Pharm project

+3 SILCS-MC: Ligand Optimization SILCS-Hotspots

+New SILCS-MC Optimization project (requires a parent ligand) New SILCS-Hotspots project

+Continue SILCS-MC Optimization project Continue SILCS-Hotspots project

+0.19

+6 SILCS-MC: Docking and Pose Refinement

+New SILCS-MC Docking project

+Continue Siles-MC Docking project

+16 1

+SSFEP

+New SSFEP project

+Within the "Settings" page, select Server and enter the remote server information, such as Server Address (IP address), Username, and an SSH key to the server.
+If you do not have an SSH key to the server, leave it blank.
 The GUI will ask you the password to the remote server instead.
 Select the "Make Default Server" checkbox if you would like to set this server as your default server.
 This server will be selected as a default in other parts of the GUI.

-Within the "Settings" page, select Server and enter the remote server information, such as Server Address (IP address), Username, and an SSH key to the server.
-If you do not have an SSH key to